handandheartmassage/handandheartmassage.github.io/aboutme.md

 **Hobbies**: Right now I am training for IRONMAN 70.3 in Austin, TX.
 I also enjoy exploring Texas, reading, cooking, and learning to play guitar.

-**Childhood**:  Born in Virginia, but North Carolina is home and where I grew up since the age of 6.
-Many hours of my...
+**Childhood**:  Born in Virginia, but North Carolina is home and where I grew up since the age of 6.......

 ![My Family](/img/fam.jpg)